dave-yang/krystal-docs/Components/HTTP.md

     \Krystal\Http\Response\HttpResponse::download($file, $alias = null)

-Send a file back to user to download.
+Send a file back to user for downloading.
 The first `$file` argument is a path to be file to be sent, and the second `$alias` is an optional alias name, which overrides a base name of selected file.

 ## setStatusCode()